nhsconnect/ITK-FHIR-Outpatient-Letter/pages/engage/agatha_critchard.md

 ## The Outpatient Encounter ##

-The Outpatient encounter carried in the [Encounter Resource](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)
+The Outpatient Encounter carried in the [Encounter Resource](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)

 ## Named Participants ##